 The state’s 30-year-old re demption law, commonly known as the bottle bill, is limited primarily to beer and carbonated soft drinks.

 Backers of the change say it would help the environment by reducing the amount of discarded containers that litter roadsides and clog landfills.
-And because unclaimed deposits revert to the state,

 Critics of the measure say it would amount to a new tax on consumers and hurt smaller businesses that would be re quired to handle an increased volume of bottle returns.